benjamin-hodgson/Contexts/README.md

 the concrete class of the test object.

 #### Making assertions about your action
-If a method contains the words 'it', 'should', 'must' or 'will' in its name, it is treated as an assertion.
+If a method contains the words 'it', 'should', 'then', 'must' or 'will' in its name, it is treated as an assertion.
 Good style suggests that assertion methods should be very granular - one assertion per method, if possible - and named to describe the _behaviour_ you're trying to test (rather than details such as function names).